04 Jan 2018 Ultimate Thailand Island Hopping Guide

 - Koh Kradan to Koh Lipe 4 hours 1,800 baht

-Day trips to Koh Kradan from Koh Lanta are available, click here for options some as cheap as 2,000 baht and include a stop at Koh Mook (above).
+Day trips to Koh Kradan from Koh Lanta are available, click here for options starting at 2,000 baht and include a stop at Koh Mook (above).

 Recommended by: Hannah & Adam Getting Stamped

-Koh Lipe is the southern most island in Thailand and a gem very few tourist have discovered.
+Koh Lipe is the southernmost island in Thailand and a gem very few tourist have discovered.
 Gorgeous turquoise waters and white sandy beaches.
-We ended up on Koh Lipe by accident when were in Langkawi, Malaysia back in 2014 but have since been back twice.
+We ended up on Koh Lipe by accident when we were in Langkawi, Malaysia back in 2014 but have since been back twice.
 We feel in love with the small island feel, you literally walk everywhere, wake up to gorgeous sunrises on Sunrise Beach, and end the day with 100 baht mojitos watching the sunset on Sunset Beach.
 Sunrise beach has the softest sand I’ve ever felt in Asia, and you can still rent beach bungalows for under $30 a night.
+Make sure to check out Stonehenge the best diving in Koh Lipe.

 Koh Lipe ferry schedule & tickets click here